 Specify the name, location and layout of each new offshore substation(s).

 System single line diagrams which illustrate the layout of each interconnecting transmission line between the offshore substation(s) and the new Option 1b onshore substation(s) or default or alternative POIs.
 Specify the voltage level (kV), AC or DC, submarine cable, overhead line or underground cable or gas-insulated line (GIL) for landfall connection, length and number of the circuits, etc.

+Voltage rating, number of circuit positions, and total offshore wind capacity receipt.

+Voltage rating, number of circuit positions, and total Option 3 capacity receipt/delivery.

+Proposed high-voltage submarine cable design including type and size of conductor, type of insulation and expected ampacity.

+Proposed submarine cable system corridor from each new offshore substation to each landfall location.
+Specify the number of submarine cables which will reside within each corridor and the minimum separation between each submarine cable.

+Characterize the water depths along the submarine cable system corridors and the subsea soil geotechnical and thermal conditions including any known environmental or physical encumbrances.

+Describe the submarine cable installation technique and the target burial depths.

+Describe the scope of future submarine cable corridor surveys required to finalize the submarine cable system design, installation methods, and environmental permit applications.

+Provide the location for each proposed submarine cable corridor landfall and the required ROW necessary to install the specified number of submarine cables.

+Provide a description of the submarine cable to land cable or land transmission transition.

+Provide a description on how the submarine cable will be installed at each landfall location (e.g., directional drill).

-Proposed route and ROW of the new transmission lines, the new offshore substations, and necessary facilities to meet applicable environmental requirement at the landfall and tie-in requirement to the new Option 1b onshore substations or default or alternative POIs.
+Proposed route and ROW of the new T-lines from each landfall location to the new Option 1b onshore substations or default or alternative POIs.

 Single line diagram of the transmission line tie-in plan at the onshore substations.
 Specify the voltage level (kV), AC or DC, OHL or cable or GIL, switching devices, and all other applicable major equipment such as inverters, transformers, reactive power compensation/FACTS devices, control building, auxiliary power, etc.